moisestech/tf-js-dog-cat-classifier/HOWTO.md

 - App/index.js
 - **States:**
-  - 6 stages that our app can be in, each of which can have specific characteristics: (e.g. showing and image).
+  i.
+6 stages that our app can be in, each of which can have specific characteristics: (e.g. showing and image).
 Our app, at any given moment, can only occupy one state.

   ```javascript
   // after our library imports